AliceSchuberg/Mini-Game-Plat/README.md

 ## WARNING

-Unfortunately, our team has yet not able to find a proper public server (such as AWS) to run our server.
+Unfortunately, our team has yet not been able to find a proper public server (such as AWS) to run our server.

 Due to this reason, this project is currently only LAN enabled, which means you have to follow the steps below and manually configure the ip address and port number to fit in your network environment.

 ## Prerequisites